Hitting cycles through prescribed vertices or edges: Proofs of the main results

 where $I_m$ is the identity matrix of size $m$.
 Let $\f$ be the characteristic vector of $F$ as a subset of $E(D)$, and let

 where $\1_m$ is the all-1 vector of length $m$.
 Consider the primal linear program

 Recall that an integer-valued matrix is totally unimodular if every non-singular square submatrix has determinant $+1$ or $-1$.
-The incidence matrix of any directed graph, and thus $N$, is known to be totally unimodular~\cite{biggs1996}*{Proposition~5.3}.
-This, in turn, implies that $A$ is also totally unimodular.
-This follows because any square submatrix $R$ of $A$ is either a submatrix of $I_m$, has a row with all entries $0$ or when expanding the determinant along the rows of $R$ belonging to the $I_m$-part, we find $\det R = \pm \det R'$, where $R'$ is a submatrix of $N$.
+The incidence matrix of every directed graph, and thus $N$, is known to be totally unimodular~\cite{biggs1996}*{Proposition~5.3}.
+It turns out that $A$ is also totally unimodular.
+To see this, consider an arbitrary square submatrix $R$ of $A$.
+If $R$ is itself a submatrix of $N$ or of $I_m$, or if $R$ contains a row or a column consisting entirely of zeros, then $\det R \in \{0,\pm1\}$ and there is nothing to prove.
+Otherwise, by expanding the determinant of $R$ along the rows corresponding to the $I_m$ block, we obtain $\det R = \pm \det R'$, where $R'$ is a square submatrix of $N$.
+Since $N$ is totally unimodular, it follows that $\det R \in \{0,\pm1\}$, and hence $A$ is totally unimodular.
 Therefore, both the primal linear program and its dual have integral optimal solutions (see e.g.~\cite{schrijver1998}*{Corollary 7.1g}).

 Let $\x^*$ be an integral optimal solution of the primal linear program.
-The constraints demand~$\x^*$ to be a $(0,1)$-vector in the null-space of $N$.
+The constraints demand~$\x^*$ to be a $\{0,1\}$-vector in the null-space of $N$.
+Consequently, the set of edges $\{ e \in E(D) :\x^*(e) = 1 \}$ induces a directed subgraph of $D$ in which, at every vertex, the number of incoming edges equals the number of outgoing edges.
 Therefore, $\x^*$ represents the set of edges of some edge-disjoint cycles in $D$, where its optimality implies that it has the maximum intersection with $F$.
 Thus, $\f^\intercal \x^*$ gives the left-hand side of \eqref{eq:edge-version-di}.

 Now we consider the dual program

 Let

 be an integral optimal solution of the dual linear program, where $\y_1$ has length $m$ and $\y_2$ has length $n$.
 Let $Y$ be the set of edges in $D$ whose corresponding components in $\mathbf{y}_1$ are non-zero.
 As $\y_1$ is a non-negative integral vector, we have $|Y|\le\1^\intercal\y_1=\b^\intercal \y^*$.
 By the strong duality theorem of linear programming (see e.g.~\cite{schrijver1998}*{Corollary~19.2b}), $\b^\intercal \y^*=\f^\intercal \x^*$.
 So we will be done by showing that $Y$ hits all $F$-cycles.